chollma/chollma-eleventy/talks.md

 - A publically accessible Code of Conduct is required.
 This document must declare your dedication to creating a safe space, clearly state which behaviors are expected and which are not tolerated, and provide a place for folks to report problems and seek assistance.
 - I won't be part of a white-majority, all-men lineup.
 I want to ensure underrepresented voices are included in the conversation.
 - Feel free to record me, but let me know ahead of time and know that I can only represent my personal views and not those of any company.
+- It's important to me that everyone has the opportunity to participate in the conversation.
+This means ensuring closed captioning, text alternatives, and American Sign Language (ASL) interpretation is available.

 ## Final Thoughts